-Krabi is proud to be called the home of hundreds of expats who have lived here for any period of time.
-Some come for a month and stop on their route to other destinations, others come for 6 months or a year and maybe teach English or work as a dive master, then there are those that have no intent of going home at all and begin to call Krabi their home.
+Krabi is proud to be called the home of thousands of expats who have lived here for any period of time.
+Some come for a mont, stop on their route to other destinations, others come for 6 months or a year or longer.
+Some maybe teach English or work as a dive master.
+Then there are those that have no intent of going home at all and begin to call Krabi their home.

-Now lets like to take a step back in time to another world, to another time, another setting, another world; 2001, before youtube and smart phones, a times when things were a little simpler and personal, a time when hand written letters were’t completely obsolete.
-2001, the world trade centres had just been attacked and the American war in the middle easy was just getting underway, the Euro had just been put into circulation a few years before, travel was still not as accessible, airbnb wasn’t even an idea yet, airlines and hotels were still working out many bugs and problems with new websites such as booking.com and expedia.com which had just been launched a few years earlier. to put it in other words, it was a more difficult time to travel, it required more planning and thought.
+Now lets like to take a step back in time to another world, to another time, another setting, another world; 2001.
+Before youtube and smart phones, a times when things were a little simpler and personal, a time when hand written letters were’t completely obsolete.
+2001, the world trade centres had just been attacked and the American war in the middle easy was just getting underway.
+The Euro had just been put into circulation a few years before, travel was still not as accessible.
+Airbnb wasn’t even an idea yet, airlines and hotels were still working out many bugs and problems with new websites such as booking.com and expedia.com.
+Both of which had just been launched a few years earlier. to put it in other words, it was a more difficult time to travel, it required more planning and thought.
 It wasn’t as easy as pulling out your phone and in 10 minutes you had round trip ticket from Bangkok to Amsterdam.

 In a time of uncertainty of where one was going, what you might find there, how you could get there is where our story begins.

 Umberto Barbieri left Italy in search of adventure and opportunity to a growing place in the world, Asia.
 His first stop left him in Singapore to work as The executive chef in a highly regarded Singaporean restaurant.
-After working in Singapore for a year Umberto being so close to Thailand and reading books and hearing stories from friends about Thailand, he decided to try his luck at traveling to Southern Thailand and seeing what this alluring and mystical place held.
+After working in Singapore for a year Umberto being so close to Thailand and reading books and hearing stories from friends about Thailand, he decided to visit this mystical place and see what magic Thailand held.
 Arriving in Ao Nang he was (as most of us are) overwhelmed with the beauty and dramatic landscape which has made Krabi so famous.
-Arriving in Ao Nang 17 years ago, was a world of difference to what it is today, the town was only a tiny village with little to offer, so he made his way down to the pier and early booked a ticket to the famous Koh Phi Phi.
+Arriving in Ao Nang 17 years ago, was a world of difference to what it is today.
+The town was only a tiny village with little to offer, so he made his way down to the pier and early booked a ticket to the famous Koh Phi Phi.
 As fate would have it though that day a storm rolled in and blocked the boat from leaving so feeling stranded in Ao nang Umberto decided to try out the local Italian cuisine.
 Arriving at the only restaurant he could find called Lavinia advertising “real Italian chef” after the pizza arrived at the table and feeling the hot breeze in the air mixed with the scents of home, Umberto knew he had to ask about the sign in the window.
-So like any eager backpacker would do he asked to talk with the owner and jokingly asked the owner “I am a chef from Italy, do you need any help here” little did he know that sentence would change his life entirely.
+So like any eager backpacker would do he asked to talk with the owner and jokingly asked the owner “I am a chef from Italy, do you need any help here”.
+Little did he know that sentence would change his life entirely.
 The owner took only a second to respond, saying quickly replied “YES”.
 They formed an understanding and a contract for their working relationship and the next day Umberto was the chef of Lavinia.

 After 2 years of working for Lavinia and learning more about Ao Nang and Krabi, Umberto decided it was time to try to work for himself, so he opened his own Italian restaurant ‘Lo Spuntino’.
 A small restaurant of only 8 tabes the restaurant which was simple enough, yet gave Umberto the ability to learn really what it would take to operator an Italian restaurant in Thailand, where to source products, how to deal with staff, menu options available in the area and much more.
 The restaurant was opened in August 2004 and had a successful launching as it was the only Italian restaurant with an actual Italian chef.
 But as fate would have it later that year just as the high season was getting under way The Indian Ocean was rocked by the infamous Boxer day Tsunami.
 This tsunami which originated from Indonesia ripped through the entire Western coast of Thailand, killing thousands and causing millions of dollars in property damage.
 The country was his hard and so were it’s many entrepreneurs as the global tourist market coming to Thailand, Sri Lanka, Indonesia and Malaysia basically died out in a matter of months after the incident.
 Torn by the situation of no patrons visiting Lo Spuntino Umberto was unsure to stay in Ao nang, or to move to another town to set up a new restaurant.